More Than You Need to Know About ReactDOM.flushSync

 >

-Remix recently introduced an option to do updates with flushSync to force internal react-router (which Remix is built upon) state updates to be synchronous.
-This is because react-router internal state updates are wrapped in startTransition.
+Remix and React-Router (which Remix is built upon) recently introduced an option to do updates with flushSync to force internal react-router state updates to be synchronous.
+This is because react-router internal state updates are wrapped in startTransition to make them low-priority.

 unstable_flushSync API